Superintendent accused in feces on track to receive $100,000

 - Washington man's idea for defusing 'fecal time bomb' on Mount Everest

+Police said staff members who had been monitoring surveillance video to see who was leaving human feces at Holmdel High School spotted Tramaglini in April.

-He’s been charged with public defecation, lewdness and littering.
+He was charged with public defecation, lewdness and littering.
 No motive has been disclosed.

-Tramaglini’s attorney says his resignation should not “be construed as an acknowledgment of guilt.”
+Tramaglini’s attorney Matthew Adams said his client plans to fight the allegations, and his resignation should not “be construed as an acknowledgment of guilt.”

+Adams also said Tramaglini plans to sue Holmdel police over the mug shot taken after his arrest.

+He argues Tramaglini should not have been photographed at police headquarters because his charges are low-level offenses.